BGCastro89/nearest_csc/README.md

 # Nearest Clear Sky Chart
-Simple API that returns the nearest Clear Sky Chart given a set of lat/lon coordinates.
+Simple webapp that finds the nearest Clear Sky Chart for given lat/lon coordinates.
 Clear Sky Charts are astronomy-focused weather forcasts provided by A. Danko's Clear Dark Sky website: www.cleardarksky.com

+The web app is availible at: xxxx

-API Can be reached at https://us-central1-stargazr-ncc-2893.cloudfunctions.net/nearest_csc
+The API endpoint is public and can be reached at https://us-central1-stargazr-ncc-2893.cloudfunctions.net/nearest_csc

-### Sample Input
+### API Sample Input

+Example input to API endpoint using Lat/Lon for San Francisco

 ```/nearest_csc?lat=37.78&lon=-122.45```